Taking control of compressible modes: bulk viscosity and the turbulent dynamo: Introduction

-Theoretically, under the \citet{stokes_1850} hypothesis, $\nub = 0$ is justified, and exact for mono-atomic gases \citep{Tiaza1942_stokes_relation}, however, for di-atomic gases, such as H$_2$, or tri-atomic gases such as CO$_2$, which are not in thermal or chemical equilibrium, the magnitude of the bulk viscosity can vary between tens and thousands of times larger than the shear viscosity \citep{pan_johnsen_2017_bulk_viscosity_decaying_turb,Shama2019_bulk_viscosity_in_dilute_gases,Sharma2023_bulk_viscosity}.
+Theoretically, under the \citet{stokes_1850} hypothesis, $\nub = 0$ is justified, and exact for monoatomic gases \citep{Tiaza1942_stokes_relation}.
+However, if diatomic gases, such as H$_2$ and CO, which, for example, dominate the cold phase of the ISM \citep{Ferriere2001,Draine2011_physics_of_ISM}, or triatomic gases such as CO$_2$, HCN or HCO$^+$ present in many protostellar disks and stellar and planetary atmospheres, are out of chemical or thermal equilibrium, the magnitude of the bulk viscosity can vary between tens and thousands of times larger than the shear viscosity \citep{pan_johnsen_2017_bulk_viscosity_decaying_turb,Shama2019_bulk_viscosity_in_dilute_gases,Sharma2023_bulk_viscosity}.
 This is certainly the case for the plasma entrapped by merging neutron stars \citep{Giovanna2023_bulk_viscosity}, which support dynamos excited by Kelvin Helmholtz instabilities \citep{Chabanov2023_NSM_crustal_fields}, where strong bulk viscosities ($\nub/\nus \gtrsim 100$; \citealt{Most2022_microphysical_viscosity,Most2022_bulk_viscosity_NSM}) may play a role in the gravitational wave signatures of the merger events\citep{Chabanov2023_NSMerger_BV}.
-Even beyond the theory of gases, the exact role of bulk viscosity on the numerics of supersonic turbulent dynamo simulations have remained largely unexplored.
+Beyond astrophysical plasmas, the exact role of bulk viscosity on the numerics of supersonic turbulence has remained largely unexplored, and for controlled, local box dynamo simulations, completely unexplored.